norfluxX/Tomcat-Java-WebApp-DevOps-Pipeline/README.md

 As soon as a commit happens on the master branch, webhook will trigger the build to create new package/artifact and the project will be deployed on apache tomcat in realtime.

+The whole project is carried out on AWS Cloud.

 The website can be accessed using the following URL:

 ```